eben92/MOJO/README.md

 how to run the code on your local machine

     $ npm install

-in the terminal, run GULP
+In the terminal, run

+     $ GULP

-this will help compile scss files into css after editng
+This will help compile SCSS files into CSS, after editng

-now you can use the VSCODE liveserver extension to view it live on your local machine feel free to edit the code
+Now you can use the VSCODE liveserver extension to view it live on your local machine

+Feel free to edit the code

 tech stack used

-html
+- HTML
-SCSS
+- SCSS
-javascript
+- JAVASCRIPT

 commands you need to know

-- GULP
+    $ GULP